aajonusnet/aajonusnet/texts/Books/Old/Early Training with Aajonus (1996).md

 even need yeast, because it doesn’t really need to leaven at all.
 Make it or buy one.
 If you are going to buy one, it’s usually made from fortified and bleached flour.
-You can make your own bread and go ahead and toast that or bake it.You can make it with fish.
+You can make your own bread and go ahead and toast that or bake it.
+You can make it with fish.
 There are all different kinds of things you can make it with.
 You can take slices, very thin slices of filet mignon.
 That will break up easily and put little strips of them on there.
 Sometimes somebody will take ground